1914

 Kirchner has to face the facts.
 Life in Berlin is not communal.
 Each individual is isolated in the crowd.
 At that time prostitutes were the queens of the Berlin sidewalk.
 They are recognizable by customers from odd signs which are not sufficient to make them intercepted by the police of morals : the high feather on the hat, the tight dresses in too bright colors.

 The Strassenszene series, begun at the end of 1913 and interrupted by the war, marks Kirchner's attempt to interpret this city life which he did not want.
-An oil on canvas 122 x 91 cm painted in 1913 or 1914 was sold for $ 38M including premium by Christie's on November 8, 2006 over a lower estimate of $ 18M, lot 37.
+An oil on canvas 122 x 91 cm painted in 1913 or 1914 was sold for $ 38M from a lower estimate of $ 18M by Christie's on November 8, 2006, lot 37.
 The image is shared by Wikimedia.

 Two cocottes walk together in the middle of a dense crowd.
 The characters around them go in all directions, like in a whirlwind, without any interaction between them.
 Two men are in the foreground, not without arrogance.
 They are pimps or customers.
 In the background, the panel of the tram 15 enables to locate the scene in the heart of the big city.